Hoary-throated Spinetail (Poecilurus kollari)

 July 2001

 The Hoary-throated Spinetail has a very small range along the upper rio Branco and other rivers in the extreme north of Brazil and adjacent Guyana.
-It is known from only six sites and is currently classified as Endangered by Birdlife International.
+See the distribution map at Birdlife International.
+It is classified as Critically Endangered as its habitat is being destroyed for ranching and soya.

 Hoary-throated Spinetail, Roraima, Brazil, July 2001 - click for larger image Its habitat seems restricted to riverine forest with dense undergrowth and tangly vines although we did find one bird in rather more open, bushy vegetation overhanging marshland.

-The only illustration found is in Threatened Birds of the World, Page 351.
+The only illustration found in 2001 was in Threatened Birds of the World, Page 351.

 Hoary-throated Spinetail, Roraima, Brazil, July 2001 - click for larger image However, the birds photographed here show some marked differences from this illustration particularly with regard to the distribution of brown and grey on the head.